Inkasimo/scRNAseq-pbmc-workflow/README.md

 ## Status:
 - Draft — core pipeline implemented; downstream analyses in progress.
-- Representative execution artifacts (MultiQC report and a few selected downstream plots) are included under `docs/example_outputs/` as lightweight evidence of successful pipeline execution.
+- A small set of representative execution artifacts (MultiQC report and selected downstream plots) is included under `docs/example_outputs/` as lightweight proof of successful execution.
 Full outputs are written to `results/` and are intentionally not version-controlled.

 ## Focus
 - Reproducible execution